Privacy Notice – Together for Families

 2.3 The Council provides services in partnership with other agencies and providers on your behalf.
 Children and families, education and child health and wellbeing care workers in Cornwall often work together in teams providing support to people living in the community.
 Sometimes some of the information held needs to be shared with staff working in other Council departments and staff employed by the Police, Schools, NHS, other Health organisations and also other charities or organisations working on our behalf.

-2.4 Together for Families may have access to additional funding that could enhance service provision such as “Troubled Families” and may therefore review your data for the purposes of confirming eligibility.
+2.4 Together for Families may have access to additional funding that could enhance service provision such as “Supporting Families” and may therefore review your data for the purposes of confirming eligibility.

 When we collect the data we will advise you who it will be shared with and why.